fxxrytail/skzcode/content/support/skz-comeback/index.md

 ## Physical Sales

 Buying physical albums may count toward 3 different charts: **Hanteo, Gaon,** and **Billboard**. _Music Show Wins_ and _Korean_ _Award Ceremonies_ uses **Hanteo / Gaon** chart for criteria.
+Worldwide shipment counts towards **Hanteo and Gaon** while **Billboard** only counts USA.

 Better watch out for {{< a "Stray Kids" "https://twitter.com/stray_kids" >}} tweets or posts from their official SNS for pre-order links.
 Usually, some stores have exclusive benefits when you purchase from them.
 Stray Kids account also announce Fan Sign or Video Call events that help boost album sales.

-Here's a list of stores where you can pre-order Stray Kids albums and on which chart/s their sales count to.
+❗Please check the **carrd linked above** for lists of shops, which chart/s their sales count to, and their exclusive benefits.

-{{< tweet 1493265716828839938 >}}
+For **Hanteo** when you receive a "Hanteo Authentication Card", authenticate your album using Whosfan app for it to count on Hanteo Chart Global Ranking (it's different from Hanteo's sales chart).
+For the album sales it is automatically counted on **Hanteo Chart** when you successfully purchased and shipped your album.

-For **Hanteo** when you receive a "Hanteo Authentication Card", don't forget to authenticate your album using Whosfan app for it to count on **Hanteo** Chart.
-Here's a tutorial on how to authenticate your album:
+Here's a video tutorial on how to authenticate your album:

 {{< youtube gBM7lyJBXZM >}}